-- -The funding policy is to pay benefits out of the reporting entity's cashflow as and when due. - -The expected employer contribution for the next year is Rs 13.9m.
-(2022: Rs 13.5m) - -The weighted average duration of the defined benefit obligation for both the Group and the Company is 10 years.
+- -The funding policy is to pay benefits out of the reporting entity's cashflow as and when due. - -The expected employer contribution for the next year is Rs 12.3m.
+(2023: Rs 13.9m) - -The weighted average duration of the defined benefit obligation for the Group is 9.8 years and 12 years for the Company.

-(d) Retirement gratuities under pension for life
+Retirement gratuities under pension for life